Teichlab/celltypist/README.md

 ```

 ### 2.7.
 Generate visualization figures for the results
-In addition to the tables output by Celltypist, you have the option to generate multiple figures to get an overview of your prediction results.
+In addition to the tables output by CellTypist, you have the option to generate multiple figures to get an overview of your prediction results.
 See `1.5.`, `1.6.` and `1.7.` for what these figures represent.
 ```bash
 #Plot the results after the celltyping process.
 celltypist --indata /path/to/input/file --model Immune_All_Low.pkl --outdir /path/to/outdir --plot-results